williamswalsh/grokking_algorithms_book/README_chpt_5.md

 ## Hash Tables

 - Made up of a hash fx and an array.
+- Hash tables have no ordering of keys.
 - Can be used to model relationships
 - Creates a mapping from one item to another.